-Thinking, planning, and preparing for a long-term disaster is a natural process of critical-thinking and mitigation while we face real risks to our comfortable way of life.
-In addition to food, supplies, and practical skills, we should not overlook the value of storing extra vitamins (and medications, be it prescription or over-the-counter) which could become very relevant – especially if a disaster turns into a long-term situation.
+In addition to food and preparedness supplies, we should not overlook the value of storing extra vitamins (and medications, be it prescription or over-the-counter) which could become very relevant – especially if a disaster turns into a long-term situation.

 An important consideration during a long term disaster scenario is to stay healthy!
 Not only is this relevant for everyday life, but also in the context of preparedness.
 For example, during the time period following SHTF, many people will not be eating healthy, and many people will likely suffer from various vitamin deficiencies as a result.

-Although eating a proper diet rich in fundamental and beneficial nutrition is the best way to survive, a multivitamin supplement (at a minimum) could prove to be very important to overcome or at least combat the issues of deficiencies.
+Although eating a proper diet rich in fundamental and beneficial nutrition is the best way to survive, a multivitamin supplement (at a minimum) could prove to be very important to overcome, or at least combat, the issues of vitamin deficiencies.